 Due to the presence of outliers in PCs, a robust estimator is essential for accurate relative pose estimation and outlier rejection.
 The random sample consensus (RANSAC) framework~\cite{fischler1981random} and its various adaptations~\cite{lebeda2012fixing,raguram2012usac,barath2022graph,barath2022marginalizing} are widely employed in computer vision community.
 A minimal solver is the core component in the RANSAC framework.
-Based on the epipolar geometry of each PC, one constraint for solving relative pose can be established~\cite{hartley2003multiple}.
-Various methods for computing relative pose of a single camera are known as five-point methods~\cite{nister2004efficient,stewenius2006recent,li2006five,kneip2012finding,Kukelova12polynomial,fathian2018quest}.
-The six-point method~\cite{stewenius2005solutions} is the first minimal solver proposed for computing relative pose of a multi-camera system.
+Using the epipolar geometry corresponding to each PC, a constraint can be derived to solve for the relative pose~\cite{hartley2003multiple}.
+Various methods for computing the relative pose of a single camera are known as five-point methods~\cite{nister2004efficient,stewenius2006recent,li2006five,kneip2012finding,Kukelova12polynomial,fathian2018quest}.
+The six-point method~\cite{stewenius2005solutions} is the first minimal solver proposed for computing the relative pose of a multi-camera system.
 Numerous methods have been introduced subsequently, such as the enhanced version of the six-point method~\cite{byrod2009fast}, the seventeen-point linear solvers~\cite{li2008linear,kim2009motion}, an iterative optimization-based solver~\cite{kneip2014efficient}, and a global optimization-based solver~\cite{zhao2020certifiably}.